atomicdata-dev/atomic-data-docs/README.md

 ## About this repo

 This repository holds the markdown book for the Atomic Data standard.
+It serves two purposes:

+- A central hub for all Atomic Data documentation, tutorials, guides and other written content
+- A place to discuss the **specification** - that should happen in this issue tracker.

+## Running locally

 You can run it locally using [mdBook](https://github.com/rust-lang/mdBook)